adritha84/jquery.searchBehavior/README.md

 # Installation

-In order to install/compile the widget, just save this repo's archive to your computer and open the "index.html" file in your browser...
+In order to install/compile the widget, just save this repo's archive to your computer and open the **index.html** file in your browser...
-...or if you want to test it first, follow the *demo link* below.
+...or if you want to test it first, follow the **demo link** below.

 # Demo